guillemylla/GitHub_Training/README.md

 git push origin back_to_the_future
 ```

-5- IF I only want to restore a single (Hello_world.py ):
+5- If you only want to restore a single file (i.e. Hello_world.py ):

 ```
 git checkout <commit ID> Hello_world.py